Dedicated scheme website

 ►To comply with the requirements of the Habitats Directive, four draft reports to inform an appropriate assessment for designated environmentally sensitive sites (nine in total) were published for consultation during 2014.

-►In February 2016 the then Department for Regional Development (now DfI) published for consultation the Notice of Intention to Make Vesting Orders (draft Vesting Orders) for a number of phases of the scheme as follows:
+►In February 2016 the Department published for consultation the Notice of Intention to Make Vesting Orders (draft Vesting Orders) for a number of phases of the scheme as follows:

 - Phase 1A - New Buildings to north of Strabane;